eHarmony/aloha/src/site/markdown/model_formats.md

 different plugins might be available to different versions of VFS.
 For instance, the HDFS plugin eHarmony uses (at the time of this writing) is a VFS 1 plugin.

+`via` is only to be used in conjunction with the `modelUrl` field.
+When supplied with the `model` field, the value associated with the `via` field is ignored.
+File operations used to copy to the local disk the contents associated with the `model` field are `java.io.File` based and don't make use of Apache VFS.

 ##### (VW) vw params

 `params` is not required.
 It can either be specified as a string or an Array of strings (which are joined with a